EcoExtreML/STEMMUS_SCOPE_Processing/docs/bmi.md

 Here you define how the python code can access them.
 While writing the code you can inspect the state using `model.state`, which allows you to view the full contents of the HDF5 file for easier debugging.

-When you release a new Docker image that is compatible with the new BMI implementation, you need to update the `compatible_tags` variable of the class `StemmusScopeDocker` in `PyStemmusScope/bmi/docker_process.py`.
+After implementing the BMI changes, a new [STEMMUS_SCOPE Docker image](https://github.com/EcoExtreML/STEMMUS_SCOPE/pkgs/container/stemmus_scope) should be released that is compatible with the new BMI implementation.
+A new release usually includes a new tag.
+Then, you need to update the `compatible_tags` variable of the class `StemmusScopeDocker` in `PyStemmusScope/bmi/docker_process.py`.